 Bereket Mengisteab: The Voice That Built a Nation’s Memory

 Eritrea is in mourning.
-Bereket Mengisteab, the veteran singer whose voice became the soundscape of a nation’s endurance and pride, passed away last night after more than seven decades of service to Eritrean music and identity.
+Dr. Bereket Mengisteab, the veteran singer whose voice became the soundscape of a nation’s endurance and pride, passed away last night after more than seven decades of service to Eritrean music and identity.

 For many, Bereket was not simply a musician — he was the echo of Eritrea’s collective journey.
 His songs transcended generations, narrating the story of a people who sang through hardship and rebuilt through hope.
 With timeless works such as Dehai and Akurdet Meriet Arkobkobay, Bereket transformed poetry into memory, weaving the spirit of the highlands, the desert winds, and the Red Sea tides into the national consciousness.